Painting Window Frames and Trims: A Detailed Guide for Beautiful Results

 Caulking and Filling Gaps for a Seamless Finish

-For cracks 1/4 inch or wider, apply a bead of paintable latex or silicone caulk.
-Holding the caulk gun at a 45-degree angle, slowly apply pressure to push the caulk into the crack.
-Smooth it with a putty knife or your finger, wiping away excess.
-Let it dry completely, usually 3 to 6 hours.
+For gaps 1/4 inch or larger, apply a bead of paintable latex or silicone caulk.
+Hold the gun at a 45-degree angle and press the caulk deep into the crack.
+Smooth with your finger or a putty knife and allow 3–6 hours to dry.

 Painting Exterior Window Frames and Trim